 - Layout the planks and assemble

-Engineered wood flooring is very low maintenance, it’s super easy to clean.
-Follow these simple tips to take care of your engineered wood floors.
+Engineered wood flooring requires low maintenance, and it’s super easy to clean.
+Follow these simple tips to take care of your engineered hardwood floor.

 Vacuuming or Mopping

-To keep your engineered wood floors bacteria-free, vacuuming and mopping are a great way to keep foreign particles from staying on your floors for too long.
+You can keep engineered wood floors bacteria-free by vacuuming and mopping.
+Always avoid foreign particles from staying on your floors for too long.
 Use a cleaning solution with your mop to effectively kill bacteria.

 Engineered hardwood flooring typically costs more than solid hardwood flooring.
 The cost varies depending on: